-BEGINNING at the most northerly corner of Lot 38, as said lot is shown and so designated on that certain map of Tract No. 4677 filed in Book 168, Pages 14 through 18 of Miscellaneous Maps, Official Records of said County; thence along the northeasterly prolongation of the northwesterly line of said lot 60.00 feet to the pierhead line, as said pierhead line is described in Resolution No. 5908, passed and adopted August 1, 1988 by the City Council of said City; thence southeasterly along said pierhead line to the northeasterly prolongation of the southeasterly prolongation of the southeasterly line of said lot; thence southwesterly along said northeasterly prolongation 60 feet to the most easterly corner of said lot; thence northwesterly along northeasterly line of said lot to the POINT OF BEGINNING.
+BEGINNING at the most northerly corner of Lot 31, as said lot is shown and so designated on that certain map of Tract No. 4677 filed in Book 168, Pages 14 through 18 of Miscellaneous Maps, Official Records of said County; thence along the northeasterly prolongation of the northwesterly line of said lot 60.00 feet to the pierhead line, as said pierhead line is described in Resolution No. 5908, passed and adopted August 1, 1988 by the City Council of said City; thence southeasterly along said pierhead line to the northeasterly prolongation of the southeasterly prolongation of the northwesterly along said northeasterly prolongation of the northeasterly prolongation of the southeasterly line of said lot; thence southwesterly along said northeasterly prolongation 60 feet to the most easterly corner of said lot; thence northwesterly along northeasterly line of said lot to the POINT OF BEGINNING.